John C. Fawcett

 John Crossland Fawcett (1859 – 7 July 1908) was a 19th-century American Boston harbor pilot.
 He is best known for being a member of the Boston Pilots' Association for 19 years.
 He was an owner and pilot on the pilot boats Columbia and Louise.
 He died by suicide in his cabin on the pilot boat Louise in 1908 off Half Way Rock.

 Early life

-John C. Fawcett was born in Yorkshire, Northern England in 1859.
-He was the son of James Fawcett (1836-1898) and Eliza Anne Littlewood (1838-1885).
-His married Minnie Davis on December 20, 1887 in Boston, Massachusetts.
-They had four children.
-His brother, Captain Joseph Fawcett, was also a Boston pilot.
+John C. Fawcett was born in England in 1859.

 Career

-Fawcett was a member of the Boston Pilots' Association for 19 years.
-He was a well known pilot in the Boston service among his peers.

 Columbia

 The Boston pilot boat Columbia was built in 1894 for John Fawcett, Joseph Fawcett, Captain Thomas Cooper and E. G. Martin to replace the pilot-boat Friend, No. 7.
 On November 26, 1898, while returning to Boston from the outer station, after putting John Fawcett, Joseph Fawcett, Thomas Cooper, William Abbott and Axel Olsen aboard incoming vessels, the Columbia was driven ashore at the Sand Hills beach in Scituate in the great Portland Gale with the loss of all five men aboard.
 When access to the beach became available, Captain John and Joseph Fawcett arrived at the scene to witness the destruction of their boat.